WebCrew/HumHub-Gamer-Theme/README.md

 I did a lot of changes and fixed a lot of issues and bugs.
 Theme is working nice with latest HumHub release!
+Version 1.0.1+

-Version 1.0.1+ **NOT compatible with latest version of HUmHub 1.2.0 beta 2!!!
+**NOT compatible with latest version of HumHub 1.2.0 beta 2!!!
 The theme has to be updated first.**

 !!Your help is urgently wanted to fix some of the few little bugs which are maybe left.